Particular/Workshop/exercises/01 - UI-Composition.md

 # Exercise 1: UI Composition

-Vertical slices are autonomous and span across all layers starting from the UI, through all other application layers, and even in the database.
+Vertical slices are autonomous and span across all layers starting from the UI, through all other application layers, and even the database.

 ## Overview